-Pennsylvania Highlands Community College is committed to assisting veterans, guard members/reservists and dependent/survivors, eligible to receive Department of Veterans Affairs (VA) education benefits, to reach their educational goals.
+Pennsylvania Highlands Community College is committed to assisting veterans, guard members/reservists, military families and dependent/survivors, eligible to receive Department of Veterans Affairs (VA) education benefits, to reach their educational goals.
+As a Military Friendly College, we strive to deliver the best experience for our military students and their families.